skenqbx/node-caster/README.markdown

 `remote` is the object stored in [node.nodes](#nodenodes).

 #### Event: 'down'
-Emitted when a remote node _disapeared_.
+Emitted when a remote node _disappeared_.

 `function(remote)`